4-way Open FS – AAA Category

 24.8 An appeal will be re-judged as if the first time.

-25.1 Semi-Finals: The ninth round shall be the Semi-Final Round, consisting of the top 50% of the teams, rounded up to a whole number (or a minimum of eight teams).
+25.1 Semi-Finals: The ninth round shall be the Semi-Final Round, consisting of all teams.

-25.2 Finals: The tenth round shall be the Final Round, consisting of the top 50% of the teams in the Semi-Final Round (or a minimum of four teams), rounded up to a whole number.
+25.2 Finals: The tenth round shall be the Final Round, consisting of all teams.

-25.3 Place Ties: In the event of a tie for one of the top 3 places, a fly-off will take place at the Chief Judge’s discretion.
-If a fly-off is not possible, the team with the highest score in any round will take the higher placing.
+25.3 Place Ties: In the event of a tie for one of the top 3 places, a fly-off will take place at the discretion of the Chief Judge’s and Meet Director.
+If the round is tied in points at the end of the fly-off, the team to reach the final formation in the shortest time will be declared the winner.
+If a winner cannot be determined still, the fastest team to the last scoring formation in the last complete round will win.
+If for any reason, a fly-off is not possible, the team with the highest score in any round will take the higher placing.
 If all scores are tied, the team with the highest last round score will win working back towards round 1.
-If a winner cannot be determined still, the fastest team to the last scoring formation in the last complete round will win.

 26.1 A minimum of three judges must evaluate each team’s performance.